SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 ```

 Of course, the factory function could accept additional arguments to optionally
-specify the initial state or parameter values, etc. As the name says, MTK is a
+specify the initial state or parameter values, etc.
-toolkit, not a modelling framework.
-The latter is up to you and depends on your
-specific needs and requirements.

 ## Symbolic and sparse derivatives
 One advantage of a symbolic toolkit is that derivatives can be calculated